Limbicnation/multi-vision-toolkit/README.md

 - **Batch Processing**: Process multiple images at once with progress tracking
 - **Export Functionality**: Export analysis results to CSV or JSON formats
 - **Image Caching**: Faster navigation with preloading and caching of image analyses
+- **Auto-download Models**: Models are automatically downloaded when needed and cached for future use

 ## 🛠️ Installation